NotDSF/KrampusUI/README.md

 # KrampusUI
 shitty psu tools reskin from bork quickly rushed to support loader.live websockets (it works so what)
-> :warning: Inject doesn't work unless you somehow run the node application as admin
+> :warning: Inject doesn't work unless you somehow run the node application as admin (run usual injector)

 ## Usage & Installation
 - `npm i`